GarretAnd/Sudoku-Proj/DESIGN.md

 ### Functional decomposition into modules

-We anticipate the following modules or functions in the `common` directory to be shared by the `Solver` and `Creator`:

-1. *sudoku_new* which creates a data structure that holds a 9x9 two-dimensional array
-2. *sudoku_edit* which changes the value at a desired position
-3. *sudoku_get* which returns the value at a certain position
-4. *sudoku_print* which prints the puzzle to `stdout`
-5. *sudoku_delete* which frees the memory of a puzzle
-6. *sudoku_isvalid* which checks if a row, column, and box are valid

 We anticipate the following modules or functions in the `Creator`:

  1. *main*, which parses arguments and initializes other modules.